darkarp/chromepass/README.md

 Chromepass is a python-based console application that generates a windows executable with the following features:

   - Decrypt Google Chrome, Chromium, Edge, Brave, Opera and Vivaldi saved paswords and cookies
-  - Send a file with the login/password combinations and cookies remotely (http server)
+  - Send a file with the login/password combinations and cookies remotely (http server or email)
   - Undetectable by AV if done correctly
   - Custom icon
   - Custom error message